alemart/encantar-js/docs/getting-started/create-the-augmented-scene.md

 ## Use a plugin

 Writing a plugin is a task of moderate complexity.
-It requires dealing with matrices, with performance issues, and with some idiosyncrasies of the 3D rendering technologies in order to make sure it all works as intended.
+It requires dealing with matrices, with performance issues, and with some idiosyncrasies of the 3D rendering technologies in order to make sure that it all works as intended.
 It is advisable to have specialized knowledge of computer graphics programming in order to write a plugin that works correctly.

 I provide easy-to-use plugins that work with different 3D rendering technologies, so that you don't need to deal with the complexity.
 Those plugins are JavaScript (.js) files.
-You just need to add a plugin to your web page (e.g., via a `<script>` tag) and then the integration will be done for you.
+You just need to add a plugin to your web page, via a `<script>` tag, and then the integration will be done for you.
 It's really that simple!

 [Get the plugins](https://github.com/alemart/encantar-js/tree/master/plugins){ .md-button .md-button--primary ._blank }